ncbi/icn3d/README.md

 ```

 ## Change log
+The production version [icn3d-2.0.1](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.0.1.zip) was release on April 23, 2018.
+The bug about extra 3D domains in the "Sequences & Annotations" window was fixed.
+The stabilizers for 3D printing were improved.

 The production version [icn3d-2.0.0](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.0.0.zip) was release on April 17, 2018.
 By clicking the menu "Windows: View Sequences & Annotations", users can view all kinds of annotations: ClinVar, SNPs, CDD domains, 3D domains, binding sites, interactions, and custom tracks.
 Users can click the menu "View: Chemical Binding" to show the chemical binding sites.
 Users can also export files for 3D printing at the menu "File: 3D Printing: VRML (Color, W/ Stabilizers)".

 The production version [icn3d-1.4.1](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-1.4.1.zip) was release on November 3, 2017.
 The version of THREE.js in the zip file was fixed.